ember-learn/cli-guides/guides/writing-addons/index.md

 #### `tests/dummy/`
 This directory contains a full Ember app for addon testing purposes.
 During tests, we can check to make sure that the addon works or looks as expected when it is used in an app.
 Many addon developers use the dummy app to hold their documentation site's content as well.

 #### `package.json`

 If we want other people to be able to use our addon, we need to specify a name, license, version, the repository url, and description.
-For an addon to show up on [https://emberobserver.com](Ember Observer), it must have `keywords: ["ember-addon"]` and a repository URL.
+For an addon to show up on [Ember Observer](https://emberobserver.com), it must have `keywords: ["ember-addon"]` and a repository URL.

 #### `config/ember-try.js`